The Future Is Now

 Mary Schmidt Campbell Named President of Spelman College

 GHS’s own Mary Schmidt Campbell named new president of Spelman College Spelman College named Mary Schmidt Campbell its 10th president.
 Campbell is the dean emerita of the Tisch School of the Arts and university professor in the Department of Art and Public Policy at New York University.
 She starts Aug.
-1, following Beverly Daniel Tatum’s 13 years as Spelman’s president, Spelman College issued the following release late Saturday afternoon: Today the Board of Trustees … Read More
+1, following Beverly Daniel Tatum’s 13 years as Spelman’s president, Spelman College issued the following release late Saturday … Read More

 Alumna, Rear Admiral Annie B. Andrews, Speaks at Savannah State University

 SAVANNAH, Ga. – Rear Adm.
 Annie B. Andrews, commander, Navy Recruiting Command, delivered the commencement address to approximately 400 graduates at Savannah State University May 9.
 During her speech, Andrews identified the Navy’s core values and how they apply to Sailors and civilians.
 “There are three simple but powerful characteristics that make up our core values,” said Andrews.
 “They are: honor, courage and commitment.
-These are the seeds of success in decision making.
-These … Read More
+These are the seeds … Read More

 School Matters: Turning ‘Collaboration’ into a Bad Word

 By Ken Derstine, Posted April 12, 2015 The disastrous budget that Governor Cuomo has achieved in New York deepens the attack on teachers and public education.
 Among its many regressive measures, the budget includes evaluating teachers based on standardized test scores.
-This is despite the American Statistical Association estimating that teachers affect test scores by a factor of 1% to 14% , and that evaluating teachers by scores may actually reduce quality.
-The development … Read More
+This is despite the American Statistical Association estimating that teachers affect test scores by a factor of 1% to 14% , and that evaluating teachers by scores … Read More

 1 2 3